Developing and scaling Safe Hands Kenya, a mission-driven alliance of Kenyan organizations to serve as a first line of defense against COVID-19.

 Together, the companies used agile methods to design data-driven interventions, including a geospatial supply and demand allocation map that bypasses traditional supply chain flows for quick crisis mitigation.

-They covered every part of the value chain—from optimizing idle manufacturing, to providing youth employment opportunities, to consumer education—and each company suspended the profit motive to ensure vulnerable Kenyans have access to sanitation products at no cost.
+They covered every part of the value chain—from optimizing idle manufacturing, to providing youth employment opportunities, to consumer education—and each company agreed to forgo their profits to ensure vulnerable Kenyans have access to sanitation products at no cost.
 This prioritizes last mile saturation for under-served communities and develops an evolving bundle of complementary and reinforcing interventions.

 Targeted, large-scale distribution was only half the challenge—it’s vital that people understand why and how to use the products effectively through consumer awareness.
 Safe Hands Kenya launched a massive consumer education campaign to drive adoption and maximize public health benefits.